Tetraethyllead: "Ethyl Fluid"

-Dichloroethane and dibromoethane act in a synergistic manner, where equal or approximately equal quantities of both provide the best scavenging ability.
+It was found that dichloroethane and dibromoethane act in a synergistic manner, in that approximately equal quantities of both provide the best scavenging ability, thus preventing engines from fouling up due to deposits of inorganic lead within the pistons and exhausts.

 Phaseout and ban

 In most industrialized countries, a phaseout of TEL from road vehicle fuels was completed by the early 2000s because of concerns over air and soil lead levels and the accumulative neurotoxicity of lead.
-In the European Union, tetraethyllead has been classified as a Substance of Very High Concern and placed on the Candidate List for Authorisation under Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).
-Potential use of TEL would need to be authorised through the REACH authorisation procedure.
+In the European Union, tetraethyllead has been classified as a Substance of Very High Concern and placed on the Candidate List for Authorization under Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).
+Potential use of TEL would need to be authorized through the REACH authorization procedure.
 While not a complete ban, it introduces significant obligations such as a mandatory analysis of alternatives and socioeconomic analysis.

 The use of catalytic converters, mandated in the United States for 1975 and later model-year cars to meet tighter emissions regulations, started a gradual phase-out of leaded gasoline in the U.S. The need for TEL was lessened by several advances in automotive engineering and petroleum chemistry.
-Safer methods for making higher-octane blending stocks such as reformate and iso-octane reduced the need to rely on TEL, as did other antiknock additives of varying toxicity including metallic compounds such as methylcyclopentadienyl manganese tricarbonyl (MMT) as well as oxygenates including methyl tertiary-butyl ether (MTBE), tert-amyl methyl ether (TAME), and ethyl tert-butyl ether (ETBE).
+Safer methods for making higher-octane blending stocks such as reformate and iso-octane reduced the need to rely on TEL, as did other antiknock additives of varying toxicity including metallic compounds such as methylcyclopentadienyl manganese tricarbonyl (MMT) as well as oxygenates including methyl tert-butyl ether (MTBE), tert-amyl methyl ether (TAME), and ethyl tert-butyl ether (ETBE).

 The first country to completely ban leaded gasoline was Japan in 1986.

-Since January 1993 all gasoline powered cars sold in the European Union and the United Kingdom have been required to use unleaded fuel.
+Since January 1993, all gasoline powered cars sold in the European Union and the United Kingdom have been required to use unleaded fuel.
 This was to comply with the Euro 1 emission standards which mandated that all new cars to be fitted with a catalytic converter.
 Unleaded fuel was first introduced in the United Kingdom in June 1986.

-Leaded gasoline was removed from the forecourts in the United Kingdom on January 1, 2000, and a Lead Replacement Petrol was introduced although this was largely withdrawn in 2003 due to dwindling sales.
+Leaded gasoline was removed from the forecourts in the United Kingdom on January 1, 2000, and a Lead Replacement Petrol was introduced although this was largely withdrawn by 2003 due to dwindling sales.
 An exemption to the ban exists for owners of classic cars.